Email: staff@rjslawlibrary.org

 B. What the RJS Law Library Means for Equal Justice and the Rule of Law

-Imagine losing your child because you’re not represented in a custody hearing.
-Or losing your home because no lawyer could be found to speak for you in a foreclosure proceeding.
-Or, indeed, losing everything you own to your creditors.
+Imagine loosing your child, because you’re not represented in a custody hearing.
+Or loosing your home because no lawyer could be found to speak for you in a foreclosure proceeding.
+Or, indeed, loosing everything you own to your creditors.

 Unfortunately, that’s daily reality in our system of justice: